vmridul/hubspot/documentation.md

 - The backend and worker run in one process to keep deployment simple.
 - Postgres is used for both app data and the job queue to avoid extra infrastructure.
-- The frontend polls the backend every few seconds, but the backend does not currently poll HubSpot on a schedule.
+- The frontend uses SWR for simple request caching, but it does not poll.
 - The app stores selected contact fields for the table and keeps raw HubSpot properties for detail views.
 - The demo assumes one connected HubSpot account instead of building a full user system.